pchandra90/traffic-sign-classifier/writeup.md

 ### Design and Test a Model Architecture

 ##### 1. Preprocessing code is contained in the eighth code cell of the IPython notebook "[Traffic_Sign_Classifier.ipynb](https://github.com/pchandra90/traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb)".

+When model was trained without any preprocessing (except randomaly shuffled) validation accuracy was around 0.89 where training accuracy was 0.999.
+This means model was overfitting (able to memorize training data).
+One of the cause of overfitting is less number of training set.
+We don't have more dataset.
+Training data of a lot of classes was very low.
+So it requires to increase training data somehow.
+If we change training images such a way that it belongs to same class as it was eariler (i.e change brightness, change contrast etc.), virtually we can increase number of traing images.
+This technique is called augmentation.

 Following preprocesses are done:
 * Randomally changed brightness of training image.
 * Randomally changed contrast of training image.
 * Standardization of training, validation and test image.

-This is called augmentation technique, which virtually increase number of training example.
+Augmentation technique also include fliping, rotating by some degree, distortation etc. Why we don't have used this technique in our preprocess?
+Because fliping and rotating by some degree may change class of image.

 ##### 2. Model is LeNet (CNN model).
 Model code is contained in the nineth code cell of the IPython notebook "[Traffic_Sign_Classifier.ipynb](https://github.com/pchandra90/traffic-sign-classifier/blob/master/Traffic_Sign_Classifier.ipynb)"